Quezon Protected Landscape: Historical significance

 The highest point of the park at 366 m is Mount Mirador.
 During the Philippine Revolution, the Philippine flag was raised on the mountain signifying the conquest of the region.
 The American and Japanese flags were also hoisted on the mountain during their colonization, and in 1946 when the Philippine flag was raised there again after the country gained independence.
-Also called Mount Pinagbanderahan, literally meaning "where the flag was hoisted", the mountain is easily accessible via a stairway, which takes about an hour or so to climb.
+Also called Mount Pinagbanderahan, literally meaning "where the flag was hoisted", the mountain is easily accessible via stairway, which takes about an hour or so to climb.
 The summit is a vantage point for viewing nearby mountains like Mount Banahaw, the island provinces of Marinduque or Mindoro and the major towns of Quezon.

 Accessibility

 The park is located about 164 km southeast of Manila, the capital of the Philippines and main gateway to the country.
 The protected landscape is easily accessible via the Pan-Philippine Highway, the national highway that connects the whole country, which traverses the middle of the park.
-That road that cuts through the park includes a zigzag section (also known to the locals as "Bitukang Manok", in english "Chicken gut") open only to light vehicles.
+The road that cuts through the park includes a zigzag section (also known to the locals as "EME”, due to mispronounced name of Imee Marcos which was written on the side of the mountain.)
+It was a project of former Governor Alcala and the late former Pres.
+Ferdinand Marcos.
+It is open only to light vehicles, two wheels up to six wheels only as it is prone to accidents due to dangerous hairpin curves.

+“Bitukang Manok" is located in Basud, Camarines Norte.
 A longer diversion road bypasses that part of the road.